Articles

 4. Why We Ask for Artwork Value When Quoting

 At Arête Logistics, we request the value of the artwork when providing a quote because the value plays a role in our liability and cargo premiums.
-Our cargo insurance premiums are calculated based on the total value of the items we’re transporting, and the higher the value, the higher the cost of the premium.
+When you request a shipping quote from us, we ask for the declared value of each artwork.
+Here’s why:

-Although we don’t offer fine art insurance, the value of the artwork is still an important factor in determining our shipping costs.
+Although we don’t offer all-risk fine art insurance at this time, the value of the artwork is still an important factor in determining our shipping costs.
 It ensures that we are adequately covering our liability in the event of an unforeseen issue.
-If your artwork is worth $10,000, the premiums and costs associated with its shipping are much higher than for a $1,000 piece, which is why the value impacts your overall quote.
+If your artwork is worth $25,000, the premiums and costs associated with its shipping are much higher than for a $5,000 piece, which is why the value impacts your overall quote.

 5. What’s Covered and What’s Not